 Top 10 U.S. Metropolitan Statistical Areas By Motor Vehicle Theft Rate, 2015

-- Thefts By Model: The National Insurance Crime Bureau (NICB) reports that the Honda Accord was the most frequently stolen passenger vehicle in 2014, with 51,290 thefts among all model years of this car.
-The Honda Civic ranked second, with 43,936 thefts.
+- Thefts By Model: The National Insurance Crime Bureau (NICB) reports that the Honda Accord was the most frequently stolen passenger vehicle in 2015, with 52,244 thefts among all model years of this car.
+The Honda Civic ranked second, with 49,430 thefts.
 The NICB notes that older Honda Accords and Civics account for most of these thefts.
-Newer Hondas are rarely stolen, due to improved anti-theft technology.
+Newer Hondas are stolen less frequently, due to improved anti-theft technology, but the number of newer models stolen shows that criminals can still steal them through hacking and other means.

-- Among 2014 model year vehicles, the full-size Ford pickup was the most frequently stolen vehicle in calendar year 2014, with 964 thefts, followed by the Toyota Camry with 869 thefts.
+- Among 2015 model year vehicles, the Nissan Altima was the most frequently stolen vehicle in calendar year 2015, with 1,104 thefts, followed by the Chrysler 200 with 1,069 thefts.

-- The following chart shows the top ten model year 2014 vehicles that were most frequently stolen in calendar year 2014.
+- The following chart shows the most frequently stolen vehicles in the nation during calendar year 2015 along with the top 10 model year 2015 vehicles that were most frequently stolen.

 According to the FBI, California has the highest vehicle thefts in the United States.